Vaishali4191/Cyclistic-bike-share/README.md

 Created separate columns for Date and Time and changed the data type of start_station_id and end_station_id in Excel.
 After that uploaded all 12 files into Big Query and combined them into one.
-I have not deleted NULL here as it might impact the analysis.

 ![Dashboard](https://user-images.githubusercontent.com/126613112/222256405-f08727ee-962c-4276-b44b-a688ece2e54f.png)